Making macOS behave itself

 11 iMessage doesn’t know how country prefixes work any longer

-Apparently we now need to manually add country prefixes to any phone numbers in our inbox that arrive without country prefixes?
-Here is a script to add country code to OS X Address book entries:
+Apparently we now need to manually add country prefixes to phone numbers in our inbox that arrive without them.
+Here’s a script to add country code to OS X Address Book entries:

 tell application "Contacts"